petros-d/docs/docs/install-aws.md

 - Your AWS Account ID.
 - Your preferred Astronomer Cluster name.
-- The AWS region that you want to host your Cluster in (`us-east-1`, `us-east-2`, `us-west-2` or `ca-central-1`).
+- The AWS region that you want to host your Cluster in.
+- Your preferred node instance type.

+If not specified, we will create a Cluster with two `m5.xlarge` nodes in `us-east-1` by default.
+For information on all supported regions and configurations, see [AWS Resource Reference](resource-reference-aws).

-From here, our team will provision an Astronomer Cluster according to the specifications above.
+From here, our team will provision an Astronomer Cluster according to the specifications you provided.

 ## Step 3: Create an IAM Role for Astronomer